 Do not use Google AdWords or any other PPC advertising that typically works well for search marketing because people searching for products have a certain user expectation of what a product page and shopping cart look like when they click an ad.
 If a visitor expects something that looks like an Amazon product page but is met with a Kickstarter page, they will become confused and look elsewhere to purchase.

-- If you have the time, don’t forget to look in less obvious placesPress, Facebook, and Twitter are great Kickstarter marketing basics.
-If you have the time to use additional avenues, take part in online conversations in LinkedIn Groups, on Quora, and in forums for your niche as well as for crowdfunding.
+10. If you have the time, don’t forget to look in less obvious places.
+Press outlets, Facebook and Twitter are great Kickstarter marketing basics.
+If you have the time to use additional avenues, take part in online conversations in LinkedIn Groups, on Quora and in forums for your niche as well as for crowdfunding.
 Every little bit helps, so leave no stone unturned.

 BONUS: Design tips

-If you need help with your Kickstarter marketing initiatives, reach out to Command Partners.
+If you need help with your Kickstarter marketing initiatives, reach out to Enventys Partners.
 We’ve worked with a wide variety of projects in every category and have the experience to help you succeed.
-To date, we have helped raise more than $2 million on Kickstarter in a number of different categories.